 2 Corinthians 7:10 For godly grief produces a repentance that leads to salvation without regret, whereas worldly grief produces death.

 If Jesus, Paul, James, John, and the faithful 1st-century church didn’t preempt the gospel message with hours of small talk, why should we?
 If faithful men and women through the centuries boldly proclaimed the gospel, why don’t we?
 If the Bible tells us to go and make disciples, shouldn’t we go?
 If the message of faithful men of years past like Tozer, Ravenhill, and Keith Green was to preach repentance and salvation through Christ alone, then I would boldly stand on the same two-thousand-year-old message.
-Refuse to reduce the gospel down to the ridiculous by believing we have to earn the right to share the gospel or have to first build bridges of grace that can bear the weight of truth.
+Refuse to reduce the gospel down to the ridiculous by believing we have to earn the right to share the gospel.
 We are just the messengers but it is the Holy Spirit who does the work in a person’s heart.
-He convicts of sin, we don’t have to build a bridge, soften the gospel, or earn the right to bring the good news because, at the end of the day, the gospel isn’t about us, it’s about Jesus.
+At the end of the day, the gospel isn’t about us, it’s about Jesus.
 When Peter preached the first message to the crowds, he didn’t build bridges of grace, develop deep friendships, or earn the right to preach the Gospel first, he simply preached Christ crucified.

 Acts 2:37-39 When they heard this they were cut to the heart, and said to Peter and the rest of the apostles, “Brothers, what shall we do?”
 And Peter said to them, “Repent and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit.
 For the promise is for you and for your children and for all who are far off, everyone whom the Lord our God calls to himself.”

-If we simply go along the path of building bridges that can handle the weight of truth or try to earn the right to share the gospel through friendship and acts of kindness, will people ever know their desperate need to repent and be saved?
+If we simply go along the path of trying to earn the right to share the gospel through friendship and acts of kindness, will people ever know their desperate need to repent and be saved?
 No, because tragically many of them will just assimilate into the church as attendees who feel like they are now good people, but never come to saving faith.
 They feel good because they were made to feel good about themselves, not made to understand that they are wretched and need a Savior.
 Godly men such as Dave Hunt, David Wilkerson, Paul Washer and other have warned about going down the broad road of the seeker sensitive church.
 Tozer and Spurgeon sum up the eternal reality of churches romancing the world instead of preaching the gospel:

 “Today’s evangelical church is full of activities that court the acceptance of the world but don’t prepare anyone for Jesus’ return.” -A.W.
 Tozer